flengyel/RYLR998-LoRa/README.md

 sudo dtoverlay uart1
 ```

-## Disclaimer

-This is a work in progress.
-I'm taking my time adding IRC-like display functions with the Python curses library slowly and deliberately with all due sloth, so slowly that I would be fired and blacklisted if I were doing this professionally; flunked and expelled without a degree and a boatload of predatory private student loans at usurious interest rates if I were in college; and defunded and defrocked if I were an academician.

-> **POZZO:**
-     It's a disgrace.
-But there you are.
-  **ESTRAGON:**
-     Nothing we can do about it.
--- Samuel Beckett.
-Waiting for Godot, Act 1.

 ## Non-animated screenshot

 I'll get to an animated screenshot.
 For now, this screenshot shows two MobaXTerm sessions running the `rlyr998.py` program in a Raspberry Pi side-by-side.
 The Raspberry Pi 4 Bs are located at opposite ends of my living room.
 Each Raspberry Pi has its own REYAX RYLR998 module connected as above.
 The yellow text is that of the sender.
 The received text is magenta.
 When rylr998.py detects received text, the "LoRa" indicator flashes green; transmission of text flashes the "LoRa" indicator red.
 The ADDR (address), RSSI and SNR values of the last received message are shown.
 Text messages are limited to 40 characters (in this version).
 The screenshot exemplifies the conversation possible at the highest level of the amateur radio art.
 That's not why I wrote the code, of course.
 I wrote it to learn asyncio and curses.